Active Transportation Program (ATP)

 - Provide a broad spectrum of projects to benefit many types of active transportation users

-- For future updates, potential applicants are encouraged to check the ATP, CTC, and Caltrans websites.
+- For future updates, potential applicants are encouraged to check the CTC and Caltrans websites regularly.

-- For training announcements, and other important Caltrans ATP information, sign up to be on the Caltrans and ATRC list servers HERE.
+- For training and resource announcements, and other important Caltrans ATP related information, sign up to be on the Active Transportation Resource Center (ATRC) mailing list HERE.

 For project specific and call for projects questions, please contact your: